-- If yes, proceed. - If no, schedule return appointment. - If yes, proceed. - If not, determine what she needs and provide information or schedule return appointment. - If yes, proceed. - If not, determine what she needs and provide more information or schedule return appointment. - If participant demonstrates understanding of all required points, proceed. - If not, discuss misunderstandings and probe problem areas with open-ended questions.
-Provide information and review consent form, and any other materials as needed to resolve misunderstandings.
-If after further discussion she demonstrates understanding, proceed.
-If she does not understand all points, she is ineligible for enrollment. - If participant is fatigued or requests more time, or if staff judge that participant needs more time, schedule return appointment and repeat steps in the process as needed. - If the participant chooses to take part in the study, proceed with enrollment.
+- If yes, proceed. - If no, schedule return appointment. - If yes, discuss questions, then proceed. - If not, proceed. - If s/he needs more time, schedule return appointment. - If yes, proceed. - If not, determine what s/he needs and provide information or schedule return appointment. - · If yes, proceed. - If not, determine what s/he needs and provide more information or schedule return appointment. - If participant demonstrates understanding of all required points, proceed. - If not, discuss misunderstandings and probe problem areas with open-ended questions.
+Provide information and review booklet, and any other materials as needed to resolve misunderstandings.
+If after further discussion s/he demonstrates understanding, proceed.
+If s/he does not understand all points, s/he is ineligible for enrollment. - If participant is fatigued or requests more time, or if staff judge that participant needs more time, schedule return appointment and repeat steps in the process as needed. - If the participant chooses to take part in the study, proceed with enrollment.

-5.5 Informed Consent Support Materials
+4.5 Informed Consent Support Materials